DoTheEvo/Traefik-simplest-step-by-step/README.md

 - **add required labels to containers**</br>
-compared to just plain http from first chapter, it is just changing router's entryPoint from `web` to `websecure` and assigning certificate resolver named `lets-encr` to the router named `whoami`
+compared to just plain http from first chapter, it is just changing router's entryPoint from `web` to `websecure` and assigning certificate resolver named `lets-encr` to the existing router

     `whoami-docker-compose.yml`
     ```